 How Kitten Vaccinations Work

-Kitten vaccines are usually first given at about six to eight weeks of age and repeated approximately every three weeks until about 16 to 18 weeks of age.
+Kittens receive a series of vaccines over a 12- to 16-week period beginning at between 6 and 8 weeks of age.
 Some vaccines might be given together in one injection that is called a combination vaccine.
 At your kitten's first veterinary exam, your vet will discuss a vaccination schedule as well as other treatments, such as deworming and beginning parasite prevention.

 The vaccine injection itself is typically not painful.
 Your kitten may feel a little pinch or sting, but many do not react at all.